SSWConsulting/SSW.Rules.Content/rules/containerize-sql-server/rule.md

 ## Benefits

 ✅ **Isolation:** Docker enables you to create separate networks with SQL Server and control access, allowing for multiple instances on a single PC.
-More importantly if you are a consultant and work on different projects, you need this.
+More importantly if you are a consultant and work on different projects, you need this

 ✅ **Fast to get Ready to Run (without installing):** Docker eliminates the need for repetitive and mundane configuration tasks, speeding up your SQL Server setup.
 This is especially beneficial for a CI/CD pipeline